Before We Get Started, See How Much You May Know About Taxes & Take The Tax Quiz Below!

 Question 5: What Income Do I Have to Pay Taxes On?

 You might think that income means the money you make in your 9-5 job.
 Unfortunately, the IRS doesn’t always see it that way.
+They use a harsh little term called tax evasion.

 For example, proponents of cryptocurrency thought they could get away with mining currency without getting taxed for it.
 At first, they were right; the IRS hadn’t caught up with technology yet.
 But once the IRS caught on, they shoved crypto under the capital gains tax usually filed on stocks and bonds.